cloudflare-apps/create-cloudflare-app/README.md

 *Get going with Eager!*

-This is our example app with Babel support.
+This is our example app with the latest JavaScript and CSS features.
 Download this app and replace our code any time you want to build an Eager app.
-In order to get babel installed for this project, run the setup command in CLI in the root directory of this project, and get it running with the usage commands below.

-<a href="https://github.com/EagerApps/ExampleBabelApp/archive/v1.0.0.zip" >Download the zip</a>
+<a href="https://github.com/EagerApps/ExampleBabelApp/archive/v1.0.0.zip" >Download the zip.</a>

 ## Setup